ephes/django_async/article_sorted.md

 1. Small example on how to use async views, middlewares and tests
 2. Why is async such a big deal anyway?
-3. The gory details of multithreading vs async, GIL etc.
+3. The gory details of multithreading vs async, GIL and other oddities

 # Part I - Async View Example